Registration Dossier

 - AMENDMENT OF SOIL

-- Type of organic substrate: Speyer 2.3 soil collected by Lufa-Speyer in Germany on 19 May 2020
+- Type of organic substrate: Natural soil

 APPLICATION OF TEST SUBSTANCE TO SOIL

+- Method: The control sample was treated the same way as the dosed samples but without being dosed.
 Six 1.0-kg (dry weight equivalent) batches of soil were weighed out into beakers.
 Starting with the control, each batch of soil was dosed and mixed as follows.
 Approximately half of the soil batch was transferred to a 4-L jar.
 An appropriate amount of the test substance was dosed dropwise across the soil surface using a Hamilton gas tight syringe.
 The remaining half of the soil batch was then added to the 4-L jar.
 The soil was mixed by rolling the capped jar for approximately 3 hours at approximately 15 rpm on a rolling mill.
 The fortified soil was transferred to the bowl of a food mixer and mechanically mixed for 10 minutes at low speed.
-During this mechanical mixing, the soil was amended with 5.0 g of lucerne meal (i.e. alfalfa).
-Also, during this mechanical mixing, a volume of purified reagent water was added to the soil in order to bring the moisture content to 45 ± 5% of the soil’s maximum water holding capacity.
-After dosing and mixing, each batch of soil was divided equally into three replicate test samples in 1-L glass bottle test vessels. - Test organisms (inoculum):
+After dosing and mixing, each batch of soil was divided equally into three replicate test samples in 1-L glass bottle test vessels.

 - soil